TakayasuNasu/couch-sloth/README.md

 What is Couch Sloth
 ---

-**What is Couch Sloth** is application which someone watch youtube with friend during chatting.
+**Couch Sloth** is application which someone watch youtube with friend during chatting.

 Requirements
 ---